epinio/docs/src/references/services.md

   - interfaces to other kinds of systems,
   - etc.

-In epinio services are identified by a name and the namespace they are defined in.
-Beyond that they consist of a collection of arbitrarily named attributes and values which, when consumed by an application, tell that aplication how to connect to and interact with that service.
+In Epinio services are identified by a name and the namespace they are defined in.
+Beyond that they consist of a collection of arbitrarily named attributes and values, which when consumed by an application, tell that aplication how to connect to and interact with that service.